 Ah, Victorian era Britain (1837-1901).
-A place of tumultuous social, cultural, and technological change that is unfairly remembered today as the embodiment of Medieval traditionalism with an anti-sexual conservatism that borders on fascism.
-Victorian Britain is significant for being the birthplace of the modern middle class, for the rapid and jarring transformation to a highly industrialized nation, the massive expansion of The British Empire, some truly fantastic fashions, and, yes, an anxious over-emphasis on morality and propriety... that only barely masked a dark and seedy underbelly of society.
+A place of tumultuous social, political, cultural, and technological change that is unfairly remembered today as the embodiment of Medieval traditionalism with an anti-sexual moral conservatism that borders on fascism.
+Victorian Britain is significant for being the birthplace of the modern middle class, for the rapid and jarring transformation to a highly industrialized nation, for many social reforms (anti-slavery, prison reform, etc) the massive expansion of The British Empire, some truly fantastic fashions, and, yes, an anxious over-emphasis on morality and propriety... that only barely masked a dark and seedy underbelly of society (gambling, crime, liquor, opium and The Oldest Profession).

 Victorian Britain produced some of the finest literature of the English language canon, and also some of the most famous turgid and overwrought prose in history.
-It was also a time of nostalgia for a period in history that essentially never existed - Arthurian Legend.
+In Classical Music, this was the era of passionate Romantic music played by huge orchestras.
+It was also a time of nostalgia for a period in history that essentially never existed - the Arthurian Legend.
+In a similar vein, aristocrats loved historical ruins so much that some had fake ruins built on their estates.

 Like other eras in British history, it is named for the Sovereign.